DanielAmani/MAMS/README.md

 For `total_delay` meaning delay for each time it complete main loop while `sensor_delay` is delay for each sensor reading. `interval_send` is for interval NRF24 to send data to main node.

 Under `//Sensor value` you can change Define value for some type of sensor for accuracy.
-Example for soil moisture sensor you neeed calibrate the 'Dry' and 'Wet' value to ensure you get good result.
+Example for soil moisture sensor you need calibrate the 'Dry' and 'Wet' value to ensure you get good result.

 #### Reserved Pin for sensors
 - A0 A1 A4 A5